 Who can use CRM?

-- The sales team uses CRM software to build and manage sales pipelines, analyse past sales performance and forecast the future, craft better offers, and convert leads into paying customers faster
+- The sales team uses CRM software to build and manage sales pipelines, qualify leads, analyse past sales performance and forecast the future ones, create reports, craft better offers, and convert leads into paying customers faster.

 - The C-Suite relies on CRM data to make more informed decisions about business strategy, product development, new markets, fixing bottlenecks, and more